ryan-txn/tp/docs/DeveloperGuide.md

 This distinction was made, as objects of the Meal class will represent possible meal options to choose form, while a mealEntry is a concrete calorie consumption the user wants to track.
 The latter makes a timestamp indispensible.

+#### HistoryTracker
+The HistoryTracker class is responsible for managing the persistence of data in the HealthMate application.
+It handles the saving and loading of user data, meal entries, and meal options to and from files.
+This class plays a crucial role in maintaining the application's state across different sessions.

+Key features of the HistoryTracker class include:

+1. Data Persistence:
+   - Saves user data, meal entries, and meal options to separate files.
+   - Loads existing data from these files when a new usage session is initiated.

+2. File Management:
+   - Creates and manages the necessary files for storing application data.
+   - Handles file I/O operations, ensuring data integrity during read and write processes.

+3. Data Formatting:
+   - Converts complex objects (like User, MealEntry, and Meal) into a format suitable for file storage.
+   - Deserializes stored data back into usable objects when loading the application state.

+HistoryTracker allows for the persistance of user inputted data between sessions by storing it in a local csv file.

 ## Product scope
 ### Target user profile